 No jurisdiction has raised any concerns about their agreements with Japan.

-103 Japan made additional notifications to expand its list of agreements to be covered under the MLI on 14 February 2020 and on 22 July 2020.
+90 Japan made additional notifications to expand its list of agreements to be covered under the MLI on 14 February 2020, on 22 July 2020 and on 21 April 2022.